wiggitywhitney/vibe_practice/docs/journal/JOURNAL_REMINDER.md

 ## How It Works

-1. A reminder script runs at 3pm daily with a system notification
+1. A reminder script runs at 5pm daily in your terminal (no system notification)
-2. If you've made git commits today, clicking the notification shows the prompt to copy into Cursor
+2. If you've made git commits today, the terminal will display the prompt to copy into Cursor
 3. You paste the prompt into Cursor, which follows the guidelines in [preferences.md](../preferences.md) to:
    - Create a properly formatted journal entry
    - Save it to engineering-journal.md (creating the file if needed)